top of page

 • Consistency in German: German spelling rules are generally more consistent than English.
 Once you understand the pronunciation of a word, you can often accurately predict its spelling.

 • English Spelling Irregularities: English, with its rich linguistic history, has inherited a multitude of spelling irregularities.
-Words may be spelled in ways that diverge from their pronunciation.
+Words may be spelt in ways that diverge from their pronunciation.

 To get your German off the ground, you might want to read our blog posts on the conjugation of German verbs, the numbers in German, how to introduce yourself in German, and the 10 most useful German verbs for beginners.